OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 mechanisms to decide when and how to upgrade the contracts, that can be manual, automated, or any combination of both that will earn the trust of our users.

-Let's make an upgradeable instance of this contract so you can experiment what this is all about:
+Let's create an upgradeable instance of this contract so you can experiment what this is all about:

 ```console